lypoluz/modular-smart-home/README.md

 ## **CAUTION!**
 **In case your website is public, everyone could access it thus your devices and control them.
-You might want to do something against that.**
+You might want to do something against that.** It is not planed to integrate such a system in this project.

 ## Custom modules